-Ticket to Ride – This is probably my personal favorite.
-It’s a bit of a time commitment as it takes 30-60 minutes to play through the game, but it involves an element of strategy and planning that keeps me going.
+Ticket to Ride is probably my personal favorite board game.
+It’s a bit of a time commitment as it takes 30-60 minutes to play through the game.
+It involves an element of strategy and planning that keeps me going.

-Qwirkle – This was the first game that we played that gave me a glimpse of life after Chutes and Ladders and it will always hold a special place in my heart.
+This was the first game that we played that gave me a glimpse of life after Chutes and Ladders and it will always hold a special place in my heart.
 It says it’s for ages 6 and up and I think that’s about accurate, but we’ve played with just a group of adults and had a great time.

-We actually have the Ocean version of this game, but there are several options, including Harry Potter and Frozen branded games.
+We actually have the Ocean version of Labyrinth, but there are several options, including Harry Potter Labyrinth and Frozen Labyrinth Junior branded games.
 You have to shift the tiles around the board to make paths to the objects you’re trying to collect.
-Since you recreate the board every single time you play, this game keeps everyone on their toes.
+Since you recreate the board every single time you play, this game feels new every time we play.

-Catan – If you’re a board game person, surely this is on your radar.
+If you’re a regular board game person, surely Catan is on your radar.
 It has won a million awards and has several available expansion packs.
 The recommended starting age is age 10 and this is another long game clocking in at about an hour to finish each game, so keep both of those things in mind when deciding if this would work for your family.

 Dice and Card Games for Families

-Farkle – This, along with Yahtzee, is an easy to play dice game that we all love.
+Farkle, along with Yahtzee, is an easy to play dice game that we all love.
 As an added bonus, it’s easy to take with you on the road and can be played without any special equipment.
 All you really need are six dice and you’re good to go.

-Monopoly Deal – Before you run screaming away, this isn’t the Monopoly of your childhood that will go on for days.
+Before you run screaming away, this isn’t the Monopoly of your childhood that will go on for days.
 (Our family actually likes Monopoly, but I know it’s not for everyone.)
 This card game can be played in as little as 15 minutes!